Leogendra/Pixels-Visualiser/DOCS.md

 Advanced search patterns:
 You can try this type of search if you are familiar with search patterns.
 Remember, searches always uses **all the parameters above** (number of words, min score, stopwords, etc.), if you don't see expected results, try changing those settings.

+- `(!excluded words)`: This negative filter exclude all Pixels that contain the excluded words.
+This allows you to see word frequencies only from Pixels that don't mention these excluded terms.
+  - Example: `(!work)` will show words only from Pixels that don't mention "work".
+  - The negative filter can be combined with other search patterns (e.g., `(!work)ate *` to find words after "ate" but exclude Pixels mentioning "work").

+- `(+mandatory words)`: The positive filter will only include Pixels that contain the specified words.
+This allows you to see word frequencies from a specific subset of Pixels.
+- Example: `(+work)` will show words only from Pixels that mention "work".
+- Can be combined with other patterns and negative filters: `(+travel)(!work)` finds words only in Pixels about travel that don't mention "work".

 - `*`: In the "Search words" box, use `*` as a wildcard to match unknown words, like "ate with *" to find all words that come after "ate with".